 If you have day-to-day care or contact with a child under a parenting order, and another party to that order refuses to return the child to your care, the first step is usually to call the police to assist.
-Whilst the police may help you to try and resolve the situation, they do not generally have the power to physically uplift a child without a warrant.
+Whilst the police may help you to try and resolve the situation, they do not generally have the power to uplift a child without a warrant physically.
 You can apply to the Family Court for a warrant to enforce a parenting order, which can often be done on an urgent “without notice” basis.
 A warrant can authorise someone to uplift a child using reasonable force if necessary.
 Given how distressing the execution of a warrant can be for families, this is viewed as a last resort.

 There are various other orders the Court can make if they are satisfied that a party to a parenting order has contravened it.
 This includes:

 - Admonishing them – which is essentially a formal criticism or ‘telling off’ by a Judge;

 - Varying (changing) or discharging (cancelling) the order – for example, by reducing the time during which the child is in the care of the person who contravened the order;